vomitorius/csetflix/README.md

 # CsetFlix

-CsetFlix is a modern web application that combines movie browsing with torrent downloading capabilities.
-It integrates with The Movie Database (TMDB) for movie information and qBittorrent for download management.
+CsetFlix is a modern web application that combines movie browsing.
+It integrates with The Movie Database (TMDB) for movie information.

 ## Features

 - Browse trending and popular movies
 - Search for movies by title
 - View detailed movie information
-- Find torrents for movies and download them directly to qBittorrent
 - Network-accessible interface

 ## Tech Stack